reubensultana/DBAScripts/Audit+Security/sql_firewall.md

 As mentioned above, the AL Table contains the Long-Host mapping, hence when the Login Trigger fires the code would:

-1. check whether the Login exists in the Table
+1. Check whether the Login exists in the Table
    Uses the [ORIGINAL_LOGIN()](https://docs.microsoft.com/en-us/sql/t-sql/functions/original-login-transact-sql) and [SYSTEM_USER](https://docs.microsoft.com/en-us/sql/t-sql/functions/system-user-transact-sql) functions

-2. check the source IP Address against the one stored Originally this was being extracted from the `client_net_address` column of the [sys.dm_exec_connections](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-connections-transact-sql) Dynamic Management View.
+2. Check the source IP Address against the one stored
+   Originally this was being extracted from the `client_net_address` column of the [sys.dm_exec_connections](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-connections-transact-sql) Dynamic Management View.
 This however required the `VIEW SERVER STATE` permission, which might not be granted to all Logins due to security restrictions.
    An alternative, and quite possibly a better one because it does not require accessing a DMV, is [using the EVENTDATA() function](https://docs.microsoft.com/en-us/sql/relational-databases/triggers/capture-logon-trigger-event-data).
 In a nutshell, this returns an XML structure which would have to be "shred" in order to extract the "ClientHost" property value.
 The intermediate results of the `EVENTDATA()` function are being stored in a XML variable, then querying that variable for the "ClientHost" property.